 How much do antennas cost?

+You get what you pay for.
 Antennas vary in price but usually run about $99 to a $150 for one that works well in the D/FW area.
 Size and cost do not always make for a better reception.
 We choose Antenna Directs Clear Stream models because they are low profile antennas that get great reception for its small size (24″ x 18″).
-We also utilize the large terestrial antennas for areas that get poor reception or are further out from the broadcast towers.
+We also use the large terrestrial antennas for areas that get poor reception or are further out from the broadcast towers.

 Does weather affect my reception?